-It has been used in the treatment of the most resistant depression in Portugal for around four years.
-São João already offers a therapeutic approach with ketamine
+It has been used to treat treatment-resistant depression in Portugal for about four years.
+São João now offers a therapeutic approach using ketamine

 Text: Amílcar Correia